Market sizing for startups: Top-down vs bottom-up guide

 Market sizing: The how

-Now, let’s dive into the ways in which you can actually calculate your TAM, SAM, and SOM.
-There are really two main methods that you can follow: top-down or bottom-up.
-This section covers top-down vs. bottom-up market sizing, comparing the strengths and weaknesses of each.
+Now, let’s explore the ways in which you can actually calculate your market size—TAM, SAM, and SOM.
+There are two main methods that you can follow: top-down vs. bottom-up market sizing.

 Top-down approach

-As the name indicates, top-down market sizing creates a macro analysis of the market.
+As the name indicates, top-down market sizing creates a macro analysis of the market (you start with the big picture).

 Advantages: